jackiehjm/stx-docs/doc/source/deploy_install_guides/r5_release/ansible_bootstrap_configs.rst

    CA certificate has an expiry of at least 5-10 years.

-The administrator can also provide values to add to the Kubernetes API server certificate Subject Alternative Name list using the 'apiserver_cert_sans` override parameter.
+The administrator can also provide values to add to the Kubernetes API server certificate Subject Alternative Name list using the `apiserver_cert_sans` override parameter.

 apiserver_cert_sans